 Erected 2005 by City of Follansbee and West Virginia Division of Archives and History.

 Location.
 40° 19.432′ N, 80° 35.708′ W. Marker is in Follansbee, West Virginia, in Brooke County.
 Marker is on Main Street (West Virginia Route 2), on the right when traveling north.
+Marker is in Mahan Park, on Main Street between State and Broad Streets.
 Touch for map.
-Marker is in Mahan Park, on Main Street between State and Broad Streets.
 Marker is in this post office area: Follansbee WV 26037, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-George Washington Crossing, 1770 (approx. 1.1 miles away); Andrew Carnegie (1835-1919) / Carnegie Library of Steubenville (approx. 2½ miles away in Ohio); North-West Corner of Fort Steuben (approx. 2.6 miles away in Ohio); This Old Federal Land Office (approx. 2.6 miles away in Ohio); Fort Steuben (approx. 2.6 miles away in Ohio); Federal Land Office Secretary of War Edwin M. Stanton (approx. 2.7 miles away in Ohio); Edwin McMasters Stanton (approx. 2.7 miles away in Ohio).
+George Washington Crossing, 1770 (approx. 1.1 miles away); Power Veterans Memorial (approx. 1.8 miles Village of Power / Windsor Power Plant (approx. 1.8 miles away); Ohio Valley Steelworker Statue (approx. 2˝ miles away in Ohio); In Honor of Those Who Served Their Country (approx. 2˝ miles away in Ohio); Andrew Carnegie (1835-1919) / Carnegie Library of Steubenville (approx. 2˝ miles away in Ohio); Holy Trinity Greek Orthodox Church (approx. 2˝ miles away in Ohio); North-West Corner of Fort Steuben (approx. 2.6 miles away in Ohio).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 13, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,478 times since then and 48 times this year.
+It was originally submitted on August 13, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,649 times since then and 57 times this year.
 Photos: 1, 2. submitted on August 13, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.